 4. Investors.
 Aaron is one of the most strategic people I know and was able to bring on the who’s who of investors.
 Those people had deep connections anywhere we needed it.
 For example: one of the leaders of Quicken, the guy who invented Gmail, and many more…

 How did he do it?
 Good question.
 He wasn’t a Silicon Valley insider (he’s from the midwest) and he didn’t pitch these guys right away.
 Aaron built a functional prototype for 6 months and then hit the streets.
 He picked investors based on their industry experiences relevant to Mint.

 5. Research.
 Aaron’s father has research experience and we spent countless weeks figuring out what people really wanted before we ever launched our beta.
 Guess who we found out Mint’s biggest competitor was?
 No one.
 Apathy.
 This shocked me!
 Most people would rather not track anything and just see how they are doing when they go to the ATM.
 Guess who was #2?
 Ms Money, Intuit, Wesabe?
 NOPE.
 Microsoft Excel.
 Who would have believed that!

 Learning about all this provided us with the messaging / approach and branding to appeal to the right audience.
 This affected our messaging, internally and externally we were similar to Firefox in saying “take back your money.”

-I am a fan of validation through research – approaching people at cafes, user testing in person, surveys, segmentation and interviews – which Mint did way beyond any quick-to-launch first movers.
+I am a fan of validation through research (you can usability test your site for cheap or free)- approaching people at cafes, user testing in person, surveys, segmentation and interviews – which Mint did way beyond any quick-to-launch first movers.